Skip to content

 Should I choose a ducted or a ductless chimney?

-Ducted chimneys expel smoke outside, requiring 900-1500 m³/hr.
-Ductless models filter and recirculate air, working with 700-900 m³/hr.
+Ducted chimneys expel smoke outside, requiring 900-1500 m³/hr. ductless chimney models filter and recirculate air, working with 700-900 m³/hr.
 Ducted chimneys provide superior smoke removal for Indian cooking.

 How do I know if my chimney suction is adequate?